 IBM (International Business Machines Corporation) successfully operates in the global information technology industry through its generic strategy for competitive advantage and intensive growth strategies.
 In Michael Porter’s model, generic strategies ensure competitive advantage in the industry or market.
 In this case, technological innovation is at the core of IBM’s generic competitive strategy.
 Nicknamed Big Blue, the company also applies its intensive strategies for business growth based on technological innovation.
 These intensive growth strategies address business potential and opportunities in the information technology industry.
 IBM’s success indicates the effectiveness of the company’s generic competitive strategy and intensive strategies in driving business growth and stability.

-IBM’s generic strategy influences managers in determining the best decisions for maintaining competitive advantages over other information technology firms, such as Oracle, Hewlett Packard Enterprise, Microsoft, Google (Alphabet), Amazon, Intel, and Apple.
+IBM’s generic strategy influences managers in determining the best decisions for maintaining competitive advantages over other information technology firms, such as Oracle, Hewlett Packard Enterprise, Microsoft, Google (Alphabet), Amazon, and Intel.
 IBM’s intensive strategies for growth promote business competitiveness in relation to the company’s generic competitive strategy.

 IBM’s generic strategy for competitive advantage is cost leadership.
 This strategy entails maintaining low costs in business processes to establish competitive pricing or maximize profit margins.
 Such low costs are possible through high economies of scale, which is one of the strengths identifiable in the SWOT analysis of IBM.
 For example, because of its large-scale operations, the company is capable of minimizing costs in providing cloud platform products and technology services.
 As a cost leader, IBM can implement competitive pricing for these products and services.
 Also, the cost leadership generic strategy supports competitive advantage through expertise in production processes and materials management.
 In this case, IBM’s more than 100 years of business experience equates to expertise and high efficiencies in various processes in developing, producing, and providing information technologies and related services.